victrme/Bonjourr/_locales/en/overview.md

-Every time you open a new tab, Bonjourr transforms your default start page into a beautiful, lightweight experience designed for focus and clarity.

-Built as a modern alternative to extensions like Momentum and Tabliss, Bonjourr blends iOS-inspired design with powerful customization tools, creating a calm, functional homepage you'll actually enjoy opening.
+Bonjourr is a modern alternative to extensions like Momentum and Tabliss, blending iOS-inspired design with powerful customization tools to create a calm, functional new tab page you'll actually enjoy opening.

 🏆 Featured in Google Chrome's Favorites of 2023